GleyberDay25/mtbBot-Discord-Bot/README.md

-# mtbBot-Discord-Bot
-This is the official mtbBot repository.
+Welcome to the official mtbBot github!

+To get started with the bot type `mtb.help`!

+If you love bikes, invite the bot. ➕